Polymer/old-docs-site/1.0/docs/devguide/styling.md

 Thus, custom CSS properties introduce a powerful way for element authors to expose a theming API to their users in a way that naturally fits right alongside normal CSS styling.

-It is,already on a standards track with support in Firefox and planned support announced in Chrome and Safari.
+It is already on a standards track (currently in the candidate recommendation (CR) stage of the process) with support in Firefox and Safari.
+It is currently available in Chrome as an experimental Web platform feature, among the features that need to be explicitly turned on by developers & enthusiasts.
+[Starting with Chrome version 49](https://www.chromestatus.com/features/6401356696911872), a version of Chrome currently in beta as of February 2016, custom CSS properties will be supported by default.

 ### Custom CSS mixins